SCM-NV/pyZacros/doc/source/examples/COPt111.rst

 The example we show here is a toy model system for the adsorption and diffusion of carbon monoxide on the Pt(111) surface.
 We are not interested in an accurate description of the system itself.
 We are interested in studying a simple and computationally cheap design to start with and illustrate all possible issues we can face during the automation process.
 In particular, we will not consider any lateral interaction energy correction among CO molecules at this stage.
 The simulation described here basically shows the poisoning process of Pt(111) by CO.

 This example shows how to conduct a Kinetic Monte-Carlo simulation of CO interacting with Pt(111) surface, starting from its atomic representation.
 To that aim, we use a 3x3 Pt(111) surface to avoid artificial lateral interactions between the CO and its periodic images.
-Here, it is essential to point out that both the absorption-sites and the reaction mechanisms will be automatically obtained from the results of the AMS calculation and translated appropriately to Zacros.
+Here, it is essential to point out that both the adsorption-sites and the reaction mechanisms will be automatically obtained from the results of the AMS calculation and translated appropriately to Zacros.
 There is not any predefined knowledge about the system.
 The expected mechanisms are sketched in the following figure.

 .. image:: ../../images/CO+Pt111-sketch.png
    :scale: 60 %
    :align: center

 As we said before, the only necessary information from the system is an initial guess for its geometry.
 We used the AMS GUI for this.
-Here we do not show details on how to do that, so please referees to our GUI's documentation.
+Here we do not show details on how to do that, so please refers to our GUI's documentation.
 In a nutshell, we generated a 3x3 Pt(111) surface, put a CO molecule on top of it, and optimized the geometry by keeping the whole Pt(111) surface frozen.
 Additionally, we created two regions, namely 'adsorbate' and 'surface.'
 The former for the CO atoms and the latter for the atoms of the platinum surface.

 To make this example reproducible, we provide the geometry in ``XYZ`` format.
 See the figure below.